Tsimina/sEMG-hand-movement-recognition-based-on-spectrogram/README.md

 'git clone https://github.com/Tsimina/sEMG-hand-movement-recognition-based-on-spectrogram.git'

-> Everytime you run the scripts a '.csv' file containing all the relevant classification fetures will be generated.
+> Every time you run the scripts, a .csv file containing all the relevant classification features will be generated.